+Apparel

-Female Apparel - All dresses, skirts, and shorts should be at least as long as fingertips when arms are held naturally at the side.
-If leggings are worn, the shirt must cover the buttocks completely.
-There should be no writing on the seat of the pants.
-Halter-tops, crop-tops, sports bra, spaghetti straps, tank tops, bare midriffs, cutoffs (shorts), and hair rollers are not considered appropriate for school.
-No see through shirts without full appropriate shirt underneath.
+Students' dress should consist of the following: shirts, long pants, skirts, dresses, and shorts should be at least as long as fingertips when arms are held naturally at the side.
+Holes in pants are allowed provided no holes are above the fingertips when arms are held naturally at the side.
+Muscle shirts, tank tops, halter-tops, crop-tops, sports bra, spaghetti straps, tank tops, bare midriffs, or any shirt designed to be worn under other items will not be acceptable as outerwear.
+No see through tops without full appropriate shirt underneath.
 Head coverings are not to be worn inside the buildings.
-Make-up, perfumes, or other cosmetics may not be brought to school.